 Yes, indeed.
 It is a hassle to choose photos and send them out, don’t you think?
 With Camera Connect, everyone can view photos from my camera on their smartphone and download those that they like.
 I don’t have to do anything!
 When I want to transfer images to my smartphone, it is really easy because it just requires a touch.

 You are able to access images on your camera from your smartphone and transfer those you like.
-If your smartphone supports NFC, transfer can be done simply by touching it against the camera*.
+If your smartphone supports NFC, simply touch it against the camera to connect the devices*, and you can start transferring images right away.

 * NFC connection is supported on Android OS only.